centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/acceptance-guide.md

 iptables -D OUTPUT @RULE_NUMBER@
 ```

-By running the `crm_mon` command on the second node, you will see the active node move up in the cluster but staying as SLAVE node.
+If you run the `crm_mon` command on node 2, you can see that node 1 is still the passive node:

 ```text
 Cluster Summary: